Nikki Hayes (singer)

-Nicole Ashley Hayes, known professionally as Nikki Hayes, is an American R&B singer, songwriter and dancer born in Chicago, Illinois and is now based in Arizona.
+Nicole Ashley Hayes, known professionally as Nikki Hayes, is an American R&B singer, songwriter, and dancer based in Arizona.

 Early life

 Nicole Ashley Hayes was born on September 27, 1995, in Chicago, Illinois.
 When she was 6 years old, she studied dance at Studio One Dance Academy in Chicago, and went on to join the choir and dance team at St. Sabina Academy.
 Before entering her teenaged years, she joined Walt Whitman and The Soul Children of Chicago.
 She has since studied Jazz, West African, Ballet and Modern dance styles, before electing to start her solo singing career.

 Career

 In the early stages of her career, Nikki Hayes placed in the final five of Grammy Award winning producer Kuk Harrell's “Who's Next?
 Worldwide Online Talent Search”.

-In 2018, Nikki Hayes released her first single, “Move”, which earned her a nomination for an Independent Music Award for Best Song - R&B/Soul, and a feature on Tyler Perry's Sistas (TV series) soundtrack, as well as a spot on The CW's All American (TV series) and ABC's For Life (TV series).
+In 2018, Nikki Hayes released her first single, “Move”, which earned her a nomination for an Independent Music Award for Best Song - R&B/Soul, and a feature on Tyler Perry's Sistas soundtrack, as well as a spot on The CW's All American and ABC's For Life.

-Her second single “Stingray” was released in April 2019. and was followed that September by "Together", which was featured on TNT's Claws (TV series).
+Her second single “Stingray” was released in April 2019. and was followed that September by "Together", which was featured on TNT's Claws.
 2020 began with the release of "Gotta Go To Sleep", and most recently "Sweet".